moreartyjs/moreartyjs/README.md

 2. Move data structures to separate repo.
 3. Gather community feedback to find areas for improvement.
 4. Stabilize API and code.
+5. Rewrite vector using RRB-tree data structure.
-5. Battle-test the library on more projects.
+6. Battle-test the library on more projects.